IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO_INGRESS_TLS.md

 nano mysecret.yaml
 ```

-Your changed file should look similar to this example:
+Your changed file should look similar to this example, the changed line is line 12:

 ```yml
 apiVersion: v1